VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 From 2017 to March 2020, license issuance in NYC was fairly stable, averaging between 800 and 900 new licenses per month, with expected seasonal variation.
 However, as COVID-19 spread and uncertainty grew, the numbers plummeted.
 By May 2020, only **128 licenses** were issued—down from **894 in February**.
 This represents an **85.7% decrease** over just three months.

-With health regulations shifting rapidly and consumer behavior transforming overnight, launching a new business became a daunting proposition.
-Many aspiring entrepreneurs chose to wait, while existing small businesses struggled to survive.
+As regulations and customer behavior changed rapidly, opening a new business felt too risky.
+Many potential entrepreneurs postponed their plans, and existing businesses struggled to remain viable.

 > “As a small-business owner, I’m surprised that more businesses have not closed yet,” said Andrea Dillon, the owner of a day care in Brooklyn. ([New York Times, 2020](https://www.nytimes.com/2020/08/03/nyregion/nyc-small-businesses-closing-coronavirus.html))